saapra/security-tips/web.md

 > Sites like https://beeceptor.com/ are used to log request made to it. so if site.com makes a request to url https://beeceptor.com/ going to console provided by https://beeceptor.com/ will show request.

+> Look into following :
+* webhooks
+* dynamic pdf generator
+* request to fetch image/asset url

 ## Exploiting

-For exploiting we maily target scheme,authority and path in URL
+For exploiting we maily target scheme/authority/path in URL
 ![alt](./images/attackURL.png)

 > Some Bypasses: